christopher-besch/homepage/articles/14_bookmarks/bookmarks.md

 ### Computer Hardware
 - [Architecture of Consoles](https://www.copetti.org/writings/consoles/) by Rodrigo Copetti
+- [Coding Without a Laptop - Two Weeks with AR Glasses and Linux on Android](https://holdtherobot.com/blog/2025/05/11/linux-on-android-with-ar-glasses/) by Hold the Robot

 ### DevOps
 - [How Discord Stores Trillions of Messages](https://discord.com/blog/how-discord-stores-trillions-of-messages) by Bo Ingram